On the normal stability of triharmonic hypersurfaces in space forms: The normal stability of triharmonic hypersurfaces in space forms

 Regarding the other terms, for \(V=f\nu\), similar computations lead to

 Replacing all terms in \eqref{second-variation-space-form-normal} and using the identity \eqref{eq:identity-square-variation} then completes the proof. \end{proof}

-An immediate consequence of the above formula are the following facts: \begin{Prop} Any minimal triharmonic hypersurface in a space form of constant curvature \(K\) is weakly stable with respect to normal variations. \end{Prop} \begin{proof} Using \eqref{eq:identity-square-variation} in \eqref{second-variation-hypersurface-cmc} together with the assumption \(H=0\) we find
+An immediate consequence of the above formula are the following facts: \begin{Prop} Any minimal hypersurface in a space form of constant curvature \(K\) is a weakly stable triharmonic hypersurface with respect to normal variations. \end{Prop} \begin{proof} Using \eqref{eq:identity-square-variation} in \eqref{second-variation-hypersurface-cmc} together with the assumption \(H=0\) we find

 which already completes the proof. \end{proof}

 \begin{Thm} Any triharmonic hypersurface of constant mean curvature in Euclidean space is weakly normally stable and any triharmonic hypersurface of constant mean curvature in hyperbolic space is normally stable. \end{Thm} \begin{proof} In order to obtain the claim we first derive the estimate